Painting contractors in

 Licensing Requirements

-Texas does not require a state license for painters.
-However, contractors performing work over $50 must register with the Texas Department of Licensing and Regulation (TDLR).
-No exam required for registration, but must provide proof of insurance and pay registration fee.
-Annual renewal required.
+Texas does not require state licensing for painters.
+However, contractors performing work over $50,000 must register with Texas Department of Licensing and Regulation.
+Arlington requires business license and may require contractor registration for commercial work.

 Permit Requirements